-Before this approval is granted, though, each Business Plan is reviewed by the ISG Executive Secretariat, the DOD Base Realignment and Closure Office.
-This review includes a legal assessment of whether the Business Plan meets the BRAC Commission's intention in writing its recommendation.
+Before this approval is granted, each Business Plan is reviewed by the ISG Executive Secretariat, the DOD Base Realignment and Closure Office.
+This review includes a legal assessment of whether the Business Plan meets the BRAC Commission's intent for the recommendation.